artistech-inc/yellow-pipeline-web/README.md

-# Git Repo for yellow Pipeline Web-App
+# Git Repo for Yellow Pipeline Web-App

 This is a web-app which will utilize various 3rd party apps/scripts for extracting entity information from documents.